leviramsey/tumbleweed/README.md

 <h4>A look at tumbleweed's dependencies</h4>
 <p>As a convienience, and to make development easier across different platforms, this tumbleweed repository uses a <a href='https://www.virtualbox.org/'>virtual box</a> running <a href='http://www.vagrantup.com'>vagrant</a> to simulate a Linux 32-bit environment.
 If you do not have these installed already you may or may not have to get them to contribute to this project.</p>

-<p>tumbleweed is currently running on node.js and is currently a node application.
-Therefore, you may have to install node.js</p>
+<p>tumbleweed utilizes node.js and perl; perl should be included on any modern unixy system, but node.js is not yet as universal, so you may have to install it.</p>

 <h4>Getting started</h4>